Action at Bir el Gubi (December 1941)

-The Action at Bir el Gubi (December 1941) was fought near Bir el Gubi, Libya, between 3 and 7 December 1941, between Italian (later reinforced by German) and Commonwealth forces.
-It followed the Action at Bir el Gubi (November 1941) a failed Allied attempt to capture Bir el Gubi two weeks' previous.
-Bir el Gubi was a tactical position whose fall would have allowed the Allies to outflank the German-Italian forces in Cyrenaica.
+The Action at Bir el Gubi (December 1941) or second battle of Bir el Gubi was fought near Bir el Gubi, Libya, between 3 and 7 December 1941, by Italian (later reinforced by German troops) and British forces.
+It followed the Action at Bir el Gubi (November 1941), a failed British attack on Bir el Gubi two weeks prior.
+Bir el Gubi was a position whose fall would have allowed the Allies to outflank the German–Italian forces in Cyrenaica.
 The battle was part of Operation Crusader.